The Human Beinz: Revival

 The new lineup of the Human Beinz played the Hard Rock Cafe at Foxwoods Casino, Bodles Opera House, county fairs and other venues in the Northeast.
-The group featured their original leader Ting Markulin.
-The group has written and recorded two new songs, "McQ" (E. McCarthy, S. Crisafi) and "Coyotes & Rattlesnakes"(R. Iacovelli), for McQueen: An American Rebel (2007).
+The group featured their original leader Ting Markulin in 2007.
+The group wrote and recorded two songs, "McQ" (E. McCarthy, S. Crisafi) and "Coyotes & Rattlesnakes" (R. Iacovelli), for McQueen: An American Rebel (2007).
 The world premiere and gala were held at the Downing Film Center in Newburgh, New York.
 The Human Beinz with Markulin were in attendance, as were Barbara McQueen and author Marshall Terrill.